Photoproduction of the $\pi N$ pair on nuclei and isobar configurations: Transition operator

-At calculating of the amplitude of the transition $\gamma B \to N\pi $, as momentum $\widetilde{\textbf{p}}$, we shall take the momentum, which canonically conjugate to the coordinate \textbf{r} in the nucleon wave function.
-For the amplitude, corresponding to the diagram on fig. \ref{fig1}{\it a}, the momentum $\tilde {\textbf{p}}$ is a momentum $\textbf{p}_{n} $ of the free nucleon.
+Calculating the amplitude of the transition $\gamma B \to N\pi $, as momentum $\widetilde{\textbf{p}}$, we shall take the momentum, which is canonically conjugate to the coordinate \textbf{r} in the nucleon wave function.
+For the amplitude, corresponding to the diagram on fig. \ref{fig1}{\it a}, the momentum $\tilde {\textbf{p}}$ is the momentum $\textbf{p}_{n} $ of the free nucleon.
 In the exchange amplitude the momentum $\tilde {\textbf{p}}$ is the integration variable.

 Using the explicit form of the expression of non-relativistic currets, the transition operator $ t_{\gamma \Delta\pi}$ may be written as

 where $M_{i}$ are the independent spin structures